 Individuals may apply to the Master of Public Health program concurrently with application to the School of Law or following admission to the School of Law; however, admission to the dual-degree program is contingent upon admission to both the Master of Public Health and the J.D. programs.

-Six credits from the School of Law J.D. requirements will be used to satisfy M.P.H.-HMP degree elective requirements.
+Six credits from the School of Law J.D. requirements will be used to satisfy M.P.H.-Health Management and Policy (HMP) degree elective requirements.

 The courses used must be taken from the approved M.P.H.-HMP list.
-Approval for any LAW seminar course should be obtained from the M.P.H.-HMP advisor/program director prior to taking the course to ensure that it will be accepted.
+Approval for any LAW seminar course should be obtained from the M.P.H.-HMP advisor/program director before taking the course to ensure that it will be accepted.

 Nine credits from the M.P.H.-HMP degree requirements will be used to satisfy J.D. requirements.
 J.D. advisor approval is required.